Skip to main content

 • The participants will be familiar with regulatory initiatives and progress by international Civil Aviation Authorities in response to recent independently developed recommendations to improve aviation safety though enhancing mental health support for all aviation professionals and integrating into Safety Management Systems.

-• Workshop participants will have an interactive experience in two breakout sessions focusing on their specific areas of interest in setting up peer support programs or in regulatory desi
+• Workshop participants will have an interactive experience in two breakout sessions focusing on their specific areas of interest in setting up peer support programs or in regulatory design and research opportunities in advancing mental health in aviation.

 Workshop: Aerospace Mishap Epidemiology - The Science of the Denominator